Record and share epic starlight expeditions.

 I’M LOOKING FORWARD TO SEEING WHAT I CAN DO WITH IT IN THE FUTURE.
 THERE ARE PLENTY OF NIGHT TIME ANIMAL STALKING SESSIONS, NIGHT SKY PORTRAITS AND STAR TIME-LAPSES FOR ME TO WORK ON WITH THIS BRILLIANT CAMERA.

-Our current night vision camera line-up includes (1) Aurora Sport (2) Aurora and (3) Aurora Pro .
+Our current camera line-up includes (1) Aurora Sport (2) Aurora Black (3) Aurora Standard and (4) Aurora Pro.

-The Aurora Sport (white) is our entry level night vision camera.
-This camera has the same optical lens and night vision sensor as the Aurora (black), but this camera does not include GPS, is not weapons-rated and does not have loop mode.
-Additionally, the Aurora Sport comes with a 1-year warranty, instead of the 2-year warranty we offer on the Aurora.
+The Aurora Sport (white) is our entry level night vision camera designed for coastal environments.
+This Sport has the same optical lens and night vision sensor as the Aurora (black).
+This camera does not include GPS, is not weapons-rated and does not have loop mode.
+Additionally, the Aurora Sport includes a 1 year warranty, instead of the 2-year warranty we offer on the Aurora Standard or Pro.

 Night vision and Thermal are very different technologies.
 You can think of night vision as a super-power that allows you to see, just like your natural eye, but in very dark conditions.
 All night vision needs a little bit of ambient light to work, for example the moon or some starlight.
 Additionally, the SiOnyx night vision is full color and our Pro version will operate in "moonless starlight" conditions.